antiamoeba/fishoak/_fish/trout.md

 In the South Bay, [Sandy Wool Lake](/sandywool) is a small pond that gets stocked every 2-3 weeks in the winter months with trout.
 [Stevens Creek Reservoir](/stevenscreek), Lexington Reservoir, Lake Cunningham, and the Campbell Percolation Ponds used to get planted with trout by the DFG, but no longer.
 If you're willing to make the drive, [Loch Lomond](/lochlomond) off Highway 17 is a decent place to cast a line in the spring.

 A number of lakes are stocked in the East Bay by both the DFG and the EBRPD.
-Lakeshore Park in Newark, [Quarry Lakes](/quarry-lakes) in Fremont, Shadow Cliffs Reservoir in Pleasanton, Contra Loma Reservoir in Antioch, Don Castro Reservoir in Hayward, Lake Temescal in Oakland, [Lafayette Reservoir](/lafayette), and San Pablo Reservoir in El Sobrante all regularly receive trout plants.
+Lakeshore Park in Newark, [Quarry Lakes](/quarry-lakes) in Fremont, [Shadow Cliffs Reservoir](/shadowcliffs) in Pleasanton, Lake Del Valle in Livermore, Contra Loma Reservoir in Antioch, Don Castro Reservoir in Hayward, Lake Temescal in Oakland, Los Vaqueros Reserovir, [Lafayette Reservoir](/lafayette), and San Pablo Reservoir in El Sobrante all regularly receive trout plants.

 In the San Francisco/San Mateo area, Lake Merced is pretty much your only option, and it doesn't really get stocked all that often.
 So make the drive to the East Bay.